 If you want to learn more, I encourage you to give our full Leadpages review a read.

 Which is the best WordPress call to action plugin for you?

 Because different plugins on this list do different things, this is kind of a trick question – you don’t have to choose just one!

-However, to help you pick the plugins that you want in your toolbox, let me briefly recap the high points for each tool on this list to end this post:
+However, to help you pick the plugin for your WordPress site, let me briefly recap the high points for each tool on this list to end this post:

 - Thrive Leads – A good all-around tool that gives you design flexibility, solid targeting/triggering, A/B testing, and more.